bitovi/academy/src/typescript/12-generics/generics.md

 ## Overview

-In this section, we will:
+In this section, you will:

 - Explore the fundamentals and objectives of generic functions
 - Learn to construct generic classes